Kamakura's Seven Entrances: The Kamegayatsu Pass

+Kamegayatsu Pass is located around coordinates 35.330335°N 139.550561°E.

 The Kewaizaka Pass

 Militarily extremely important, the Kewaizaka Pass (仮粧坂) led to Fujisawa, then the road proceeded towards Musashi Province (the area round today's Fuchū and Kokubunji).
 Because of its strategic position, this is where Nitta Yoshisada's forces drove their main attack on the city.
 The pass saw fighting again in several occasions.
 It has therefore been declared a historical landmark.

 The stele on the Kamakura side says:

 The name of the Kewaizaka Pass can be written with the characters "化粧坂" or "形勢坂".
 According to one theory the name derives from the fact that once the shogun of the Taira clan was captured and makeup was applied to his severed head to make it easier to recognize.
 According to another, the name was born because a prostitute had her house at the bottom of the slope.
 In any case, in the Azuma Kagami the name never appears.
 This pass was one of Kamakura's Seven Entrances and was important for the defense of the city.
 Beginning with Nitta Yoshisada's invasion of 1333, it saw combat several times.

+The Kewaizaka Pass is located in the within the area of Genjiyama Park around coordinates 35.325997°N 139.544983°E.